 Well here’s a different view of Thunderbird:

 That’s right.
 Here’s why: After Thunderbird track pieces are joined and bolted together, the next step is to smooth that area so that the transition from one track piece to the next won’t be felt by riders.
-Once the steel is nice and smooth it’s time for a paint touch-up; and that’s where Tommy and Joe enter the picture.
+Once the steel is nice and smooth it’s time for a paint touch-up; and that’s where our paint shop enters the picture.

 They painted Thunderbird’s highest spot yesterday – at the top of the Immelmann loop.

 There’s the vertical loop on the right, which transitions into the elevated horseshoe while crossing over The Voyage.

 Oh, and Voyage is getting some love, too.
 This is the drop on the second hill, so that crew is up pretty high as well.

 Now let’s turn and check out the view due north.

 We’re looking back toward Thunderbird’s station and launch track.
 They’ve got a good start on the silo, too.